 - Professionals without a law degree who have at least five years of work experience related to international business law, such as contract management, trade, negotiation, regulation, or governance.

-Specialization StructureThe International Business Law specialization is a 1 year (four terms) full-time program.
+Specialization StructureThe International Business Law specialization is a 1 year (three terms) full-time program.
 All courses in require in-person attendance and are scheduled in a variety of formats (daytime, evening, weekend and intensive) across both Osgoode Hall and OsgoodePD campuses.
 Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
 Elective courses can be drawn from Osgoode Hall’s JD specialization and from other OsgoodePD LLM specializations (subject to space availability).

 Program Requirements Overview

 - Introduction to Canadian Law (3 credits) and Legal Research and Writing for International Students (3 credits)

 - At least 21 credits of core courses